 - 4 Pillars | What Is Safety Risk Management

-Safety promotion may be among the most important component of the aviation SMS.
-When one considers that safety promotion drives safety culture.
-Safety culture ensures healthy safety assurance activities coming from the safety reporting system.
+As mentioned earlier, safety promotion could be argued as the most important component of the aviation SMS.
+The argument gains strength when one considers that safety promotion drives safety culture.
+Safety culture ensures healthy safety assurance activities coming from the organization's safety reporting system.

 Safety assurance feeds the safety risk management component.
 Under safety risk management (SRM), the system is reviewed and safety risk analyses performed.
 When risk is not acceptable, or is only acceptable with mitigation, then risk controls either need to be: